Return to UCSF Voicemail service page

 - How do I forward a voicemail message?

-- How do I listen to a voicemail message via touch-tone?
+- How do I listen to a voicemail message via touch-tone phone?

 - If I delete a voicemail message from my Outlook email inbox, am I still able to listen to the message from my phone?